-Revenue is derived primarily from recurring fees from hosting websites, through monthly contracts for shared hosting, dedicated servers and cloud instances (the "plans").
-Less than 5% of revenues are derived from contracted services to design and maintain web sites.
-Revenue between periods decreased \$299,000, or 6%, to \$4,394,000 in 2013.
-This included a decrease in web hosting revenue of \$361,000 and an increase in web design revenue of \$62,000 between periods.
-The decrease in revenue is the result of a decrease in the average monthly number of total plans by 5,924 or 11% between periods to 47,080 plans in the first quarter of 2013 from 53,004 plans in the first quarter of 2012.
-Partially offsetting the decrease in revenue was an increase in the average monthly revenue per plan of 4% to \$29.50 in 2013 from \$28.48 in 2012.
-This reflects a growth in cloud instances and customers purchasing higher cost plans including additional options and services and to a lesser extent the effect of a pricing increase late in the period in 2013.
-The average number of cloud instances increased by 97 to an average of 670 from 573 in the first quarter of 2012.
+Revenue is derived primarily from recurring contracted fees for hosting websites for shared hosting, dedicated servers and cloud instances (the "plans").
+Less than 4% of revenues were derived from contracted services to design and maintain web sites.
+Revenue between periods decreased \$269,000, or 3%, to \$8,994,000 in 2013.
+Total revenue included a decrease in web hosting revenue of \$463,000 or 5% and an increase in web design revenue of \$195,000 between periods.
+The decrease in web hosting revenue is the result of a decrease in the average monthly number of total plans by 5,792 or 11% between periods to 46,430 plans in 2013 from 52,221 plans in 2012.
+Partially offsetting the decrease in revenue was an increase in the average monthly revenue per plan of 6% to \$30.62 in 2013 from \$28.86 in 2012.
+This reflects a growth in cloud instances and customers purchasing higher cost plans including additional options and services as well as the effect of a pricing increase in March 2013.
+The average number of cloud instances increased by 74 to an average of 673 from 599 in 2012.
 The decrease in the average total plans occurred in the shared and dedicated segments.
-The average monthly number of dedicated server plans in the first quarter of 2013, which generate a higher monthly fee versus shared hosting plans, decreased by 286 between periods, or 18%, to an average of 1,314 from an average of 1,600 in the first quarter of 2012.
-The average monthly number of shared hosting plans in 2013 decreased by 5,736, or 11%, to an average of 45,096 from 50,832 in the first quarter of 2012.
-Competition from other web hosting providers as well as alternative website services continued to have a negative effect on web hosting plan count and revenue growth.
+The average monthly number of dedicated server plans in 2013, which generate a higher monthly fee versus shared hosting plans, decreased by 281 between periods, or 18%, to an average of 1,287 from an average of 1,567 in 2012.
+The average monthly number of shared hosting plans in 2013 decreased by 5,585, or 11%, to an average of 44,470 from 50,055 in 2012.
+While competition from other web hosting providers as well as alternative website services continued to have an overall negative effect on web hosting plan count and revenue growth between periods, MTS experienced a lower rate of decline in web hosting revenues in the period as a result of the March 2013 pricing increase and an expanded product platform offering.

 It continues to be management's intent to increase revenues and margin per plan through higher service offerings to customers, although this may result in a lower number of plans in place overall.
-In addition, management has begun to broaden the Company's focus on the Microsoft web platform by providing its platform capabilities to include more open source web applications which have become increasingly attractive to web developers and resellers.
+Management has broadened the Company's focus beyond the Microsoft web platform by now providing its platform capabilities to include open source web applications which have become increasingly attractive to web developers and resellers.